 Black-and-white thinking

-Example: “I planned to eat only healthy foods but I ate a piece of chocolate.
-Now my diet is ruined forever!”
+Example thought: “I planned to eat healthy today, but I had one piece of chocolate – my diet is ruined.”

 Filtering